XaveXendragon/special-octo-enigma/README.md

 Raspberry B Rev 2 - 256MB,
 Jetson Nano 2GB w/ Wifi dongle (Nvidia).

-Most of code I'm uploading will be python3.
+Most of code I'm uploading will be python3, not related to the microcontrollers.